topr/singleton-examples/README.md

 [example](src/main/java/com/ubs/example/singleton/ThreadSafeLazyInitializedSingleton.java)

 The problem is that an out-of-order write may allow the instance reference to be returned before the singleton constructor is executed.
-That's why for full thread safety _double-checked locking_ is being used in this implementation:
+That's why for full thread safety _double-checked locking_ is being used in this implementation.

+Wiki:
+>In software engineering, double-checked locking (also known as "double-checked locking optimization") is a software design pattern used to reduce the overhead of acquiring a lock by first testing the locking criterion (the "lock hint") without actually acquiring the lock.
+Only if the locking criterion check indicates that locking is required does the actual locking logic proceed.

+Thus
 * `instance` has `volatile` keyword added
 * there is one check if singleton has been already initialized before synchronization
 * and another check after synchronization